microsoft/dicom-server/docs/development/api-versioning-developers.md

 [ApiVersion("1.0", Deprecated = true)]
 ```

-TODO: Add guidance on when to deprecate and when to retire old versions
+TBD: When to deprecate and when to retire old versions

 ## Communicating changes to customers

-TODO: figure out if we need to add process for developers to document their changes for customers
+TBD: if process is needed for developers to document their changes to communicate to customers